MilonPL/ytget/README.md

 - `/github`: Show the GitHub page.
 - `/info`: Learn more about the bot.

+### How You Can Help

+ytget is an open-source project dedicated to making YouTube file downloads fast and easy for everyone.
+We believe in free access to valuable content, and that's why ytget is available to you at no cost.
+However, maintaining the cloud infrastructure that powers ytget comes with expenses, including server hosting and bandwidth costs.
+We rely on the support of our generous users to keep ytget running smoothly and free for all.

+If you find ytget useful and want to support our project, please consider making a donation.
+Your contributions go directly towards covering the infrastructure expenses and help ensure ytget remains accessible to everyone.

+**Donate to ytget: []**

+Every donation, no matter the size, makes a difference and helps us sustain the service.
+We greatly appreciate your support and generosity.

 ## License

 This project is licensed under the [Mozzila Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) - see the [LICENSE](LICENSE.txt) file for details.